Orkesta Runestones: U 336

-Transcription

-Ulfʀ let ræisa stæin þenna æftiʀ Onæm, faðursbroður sinn. Þæiʀ byggu baðiʀ i Baristam.

-Translation

-Ulfr had this stone raised in memory of Ónæmr, his father's brother.
-They both lived in Báristaðir.

 U 343

 This runestone was possibly in style Pr3.
 It formed a monument together with U 344, below in Yttergärde.
 Although it has disappeared, the inscription was recorded during a survey of runestones in the 1700s.
 This runestone is attributed to the runemaster Åsmund, as is U 344.
 For the word moðiʀ, "mother," Åsmund left off the final ʀ rune.
 He also left off this final ʀ rune for the same word on U 241, on the word for "rune" on U 884, and possibly on the name Guðælfr on the now-lost U 1003.